University of Rochester Ice Core Lab

 Research

 Our research aims to understand natural and anthropogenic climate change through a lens of atmospheric composition.
-We use ancient air trapped in glacial ice from Greenland and Antarctica to learn about how the concentrations and isotopic composition of greenhouse gases and reactive gases have varied in the past, and what these changes tell us about Earth’s climate and atmospheric chemistry.
+We use ancient air trapped in glacial ice from Greenland and Antarctica as well as samples of the modern atmosphere to learn about how the concentrations and isotopic composition of greenhouse gases and reactive gases change on time scales ranging from months to many thousands of years, and what these changes tell us about Earth’s climate and atmospheric chemistry.

 Research Interests: